abesford/seizzmic-site-0c00b/src/pages/sectors/public-sector.md

     type: section_features
   - section_id: lorem-ipsum
     title: ''
-    content: |-
+    content: >-
       **Find us on the Digital Marketplace**

-      Our services are available on the G-Cloud 11 and DOS 5 frameworks
+      Our services are available on the G-Cloud 11 and DOS 5 frameworks for public sector buyers
     image_alt: Crown Commercial Service Supplier
     background: white
     actions: